Live Nation Entertainment: Department of Justice lawsuit

+Injuries and deaths

+Live Nation has been linked to at least 200 deaths and 750 injuries at its events in seven countries since 2006.
+From 2016 to 2019, they had also been cited for at least ten OSHA violations, fined for several more serious incidents, and sued civilly at least once for a concert incident.

-In June 2013, Live Nation was charged with violating Ontario health and safety laws following a stage collapse at a Radiohead concert that killed one crew member.
+In June 2013, Live Nation was charged with violating Ontario health and safety laws following a 2012 stage collapse at a Radiohead concert that killed one crew member.
 A 2019 inquest returned a verdict of accidental death.
+A British inquest later that year found that inadequate technical advice and construction techniques had caused the death.

+On October 1, 2017, the Route 91 Harvest Festival shooting left 58 people dead and hundreds more injured.
+It is the deadliest mass shooting in US history.
+The shooter fired at attendees from the 32nd floor of Mandalay Bay.
+The victims settled for $800 million and received their settlements four years after the shooting.

 In November 2021, a crowd crushing incident occurred at Astroworld Festival—a Live Nation-promoted concert in Houston organized and headlined by rapper Travis Scott—which resulted in 10 fatalities and nearly 5,000 injuries.
 Live Nation, Scott, and other parties involved have been named in over 387 lawsuits related to the incident, which in January 2022 were combined down into a single case.
 In December 2021, the United States Congress House Oversight Committee announced a bipartisan investigation into Live Nation's role in the incident.

 In February 2022, the family of Drakeo the Ruler filed a wrongful death lawsuit against Live Nation in the Los Angeles County Superior Court, after the rapper was killed in a homicide that occurred backstage at the Once Upon a Time in LA music festival at BMO Stadium.
 The suit claimed that Live Nation had negligently failed to employ proper and effective security measures at the event.
 Live Nation sought a motion to dismiss the suit, arguing that the incident was rare and "unforeseen".
-However in January 2023, judge Yolanda Orozc rejected the motion and allowed the suit to continue, ruling that "the fact that defendants knew security would be needed for the event, supports the finding that the performing artists’ safety was a concern for defendants and foreseeable to defendants."
+In January 2023, judge Yolanda Orozc rejected the motion and allowed the suit to continue, ruling that "the fact that defendants knew security would be needed for the event, supports the finding that the performing artists’ safety was a concern for defendants and foreseeable to defendants."